Officer Basin: Geologic history

-Australia is characterized by ancient cratons that detail the complex tectonic and geologic history that has occurred over the course of Earth's evolution.
-The most notable geologic events that resulted in regional rifting of these ancient cratons occurred during Mesozoic, when sea floor spreading resulted in the rifting between Australia and Antarctica.
+Australia is characterized by ancient cratons that record the complex tectonic and geologic history that has occurred over the course of Earth's evolution.
+The most notable geologic events that resulted in regional rifting of these ancient cratons occurred during the Mesozoic, when sea-floor spreading resulted in rifting between Australia and Antarctica.
 The breakup of Gondwana resulted in the creation of large onshore and offshore sedimentary basins between the western and eastern Australian cratons.
-These basins are home to much of the country’s hydrocarbon reservoirs.
-However, the history of the Officer Basin is distinct from the regional tectonic history in that much of its potential hydrocarbon potential predates the rifting that took place in the Mesozoic.
+These basins contain much of the country’s hydrocarbon reservoirs.
+However, the history of the Officer Basin is distinct from the regional tectonic history in that much of its hydrocarbon potential predates the rifting that took place in the Mesozoic.

-The Officer Basin refers to the sedimentary units that are Neoproterozoic in age, as it is overlain by the younger Gunbarrel Basin which passes north into the Canning Basin.
-The depocenter of the Officer Basin was along its northern edge, which resulted in an asymmetric accumulation of sediment that gently thins towards the south, with the thickest accumulation in the north.
+The Officer Basin refers to sedimentary units that are Neoproterozoic in age, as it is overlain by the younger Gunbarrel Basin, which passes north into the Canning Basin.
+The depocenter of the Officer Basin was along its northern edge, resulting in an asymmetric accumulation of sediment that gently thins towards the south, with the thickest accumulation in the north.
 The sediments that constitute the Officer Basin were first deposited upon an unconformable surface over variably metamorphosed basement rocks.
-This initial deposition is commonly referred to as "Supersequence 1", and contains the probable reservoir Buldya Group, overlain by a seal sequence containing the Hussar, Kanpa and Steptoe groups.
-After this depositional sequence, the basin experienced significant folding and erosion from the Areyonga movement, which was followed by subsidence during the Marinoan glacial period.
-The remaining sediments which overlie Supersequence 1 are from other tectonic events, such as the Petermann/Paterson orogeny, which eventually culminate in an unconformable surface at the Delamerian Orogeny (~490 Ma), marking the end of deposition within the Officer Basin.
-Extensive tholeiitic lava flows characterize the sequences above the unconformity, and mark the basal sequence of the overlying Gunbarrel Basin.
+This initial deposition is commonly referred to as "Supersequence 1" and contains the probable reservoir Buldya Group, overlain by a seal sequence containing the Hussar, Kanpa, and Steptoe groups.
+After this depositional sequence, the basin experienced significant folding and erosion during the Areyonga movement, which was followed by subsidence during the Marinoan glacial period.
+The remaining sediments that overlie Supersequence 1 are from other tectonic events, such as the Petermann/Paterson orogeny, which eventually culminated in an unconformable surface at the Delamerian Orogeny (~490 Ma), marking the end of deposition within the Officer Basin.
+Extensive tholeiitic lava flows characterize the sequences above the unconformity and mark the basal sequence of the overlying Gunbarrel Basin.

-The main sedimentary sequence that holds the largest potential for hydrocarbon production and storage is the Buldya Group, which includes coarse siliciclastics overlain by mixed siltstone, shale, carbonate and evaporite succession.
-The thickest part of this basin sequence is in the north, and thins out to the south and west.
+The main sedimentary sequence with the greatest potential for hydrocarbon production and storage is the Buldya Group, which includes coarse siliciclastics overlain by a mixed succession of siltstone, shale, carbonate, and evaporite.
+The thickest part of this basin sequence is in the north and thins towards the south and west.
 Regional tectonism during the Neoproterozoic resulted in the formation of several distinct structural zones that intersect the deepest part of the basin.
-These zones primarily formed as a result of regional compression, and have been correlated to the Petermann/Paterson Orogeny.
-The Officer Basin itself likely functioned as a foreland basin during this orogeny roughly 550 Ma, and it shows remarkable preservation of laterally continuous units.
+These zones primarily formed as a result of regional compression and have been correlated with the Petermann/Paterson Orogeny.
+The Officer Basin itself likely functioned as a foreland basin during this orogeny, roughly 550 Ma, and shows preservation of laterally continuous units.
 Compression from this orogenic event also mobilized salts, resulting in the formation of diapirs in the deeper portions of the basin.